YSayaovong/Financial-Margin-Optimization-Dashboard/README.md

 **Key Findings:**
 - Three high-volume products operate at **below-average margins**
-- Region West accounts for **60% of the total margin decline**
+- Region West accounts for **60%** of the total margin decline
-- A major product category suffered a **27% cost increase**
+- A major product category suffered a **27%** cost increase
-- Discount habits in specific regions eroded overall margin
+- Discount habits in specific regions eroded overall margins

 These insights were previously hidden due to siloed spreadsheets.